-- Add the egg, vinegar and ¼ cup ice water and pulse again until it starts to look like cheese curds.
+- Add the eggs, vinegar and 1/4 cup ice water and pulse again until it starts to look like cheese curds.
 If it needs more water, add it now and pulse again until the dough just starts to come together without forming a complete ball.
-The dough will feel kind of squishy…sort of like a well known “Dough Boy”!
+The dough will feel kind of squishy…sort of like a well known "Dough Boy"!

 - Remove from work bowl, place on a sheet of plastic wrap, and with another sheet of plastic wrap between you and the dough, divide the ball of dough in half to form two chubby disks roughly the size of hockey pucks.